GabrieleCastellani/gabrielecastellani.github.io/MigrationGuide/2TWebsites.md

 - If you need to communicate on ports different from 80 and 443 consider [Cloud Services Guide](/migrationguide/cloud-services/)

+The IP Address used for calling an external service is not reserved even if you have a reserver IP.
+Here you can find a way to see your pool: [Outgoing IP address of your Azure Web Site](http://blogs.msdn.com/b/waws/archive/2014/07/01/get-the-outgoing-ip-address-of-your-azure-web-site.aspx)

 ##Prerequisites
 - Visual Studio 2013 [Update 4](http://www.microsoft.com/en-us/download/details.aspx?id=44921)